 With a first class degree in Illustration and always developing her knowledge of visual communications, design and programmes, every day Alice looks towards ‘what next’ for our branding and design work.

-Alison is a CIPD qualified HR Specialist with a pragmatic, pro-active down-to-earth approach, a can-do philosophy and considerable experience of working successfully with a variety of businesses, and personalities to achieve challenging goals.
+Alison is an HR Professional and a Chartered Fellow of the CIPD with a pragmatic, pro-active, down-to-earth approach and a can-do philosophy.
+She has considerable experience of working successfully with a variety of organisations and personalities, to deliver value and achieve challenging goals.

-An excellent communicator with extensive knowledge of employment law and equality and diversity, who, as an Employer Partner with the FairPlay Employer Benchmark Service, is not afraid to challenge constructively and creatively to help shape and develop an organisation to embrace best practice.
+An excellent communicator, with extensive knowledge of employment law and equality and diversity, who, as an Employer Partner delivering our FairPlay Employer Services, is not afraid to challenge constructively and creatively, to help shape and develop an organisation and embrace best practice.

 I worked for 25 years in the Banking and Finance Industry, progressing to Team Leader, First Line Manager, Head of Department and Project Manager.
 I gained a Post Graduate Degree in Business whilst working in this industry.

 I worked for Chwarae Teg on Agile Nation until 2014, and returned to work in the ILM team for Agile Nation2 in 2017.
 I recently took on the LDP role, delivering our accredited ILM training and non-accredited learning modules.

 Andrew is an ICT Professional having spent over 25 years’ experience delivering IT solutions and supporting organisations, helping them on their technology journeys.

 His belief that computers should be accessible and easy to understand, making us more efficient not making life more complicated is a fundamental basis for his development of ongoing IT strategies within Chwarae Teg, leading to solutions that enable productivity and collaboration in our agile working environment.

 Andrew is driven by technology and focused on user experience.